sausheong/muse/README.md

 WARNING: This is pre-alpha software where bugs abound and snap and gnash at every mistake you make.
 Use at your own risk!

+Just to push the point that this is pre-alpha software, I haven't created the Muse gem yet, and I don't have any version number for Muse yet either.
+I crunched this out amidst other work in bits and pieces in slightly over a week.
+If you are keen on music and Ruby, and would like to help out, I'm more than glad to accept more developers!
+Or musicians.
+Or both.

 ## Installing

-You need to install [bindata][http://bindata.rubyforge.org] first.
+You need to install [bindata](http://bindata.rubyforge.org) first.

     gem install bindata

-Just to push the point that this is pre-alpha software, I haven't created the Muse gem yet, and I don't have any version number for Muse yet either.

-For now to use Muse, download the files, write your songs in the songs folder with:
+To use Muse, download the files, write your songs in the songs folder with:

     require '../muse'